Requirements for Condemned Houses Texas

 Condemned Property Regulations In Texas

-Problems like severe pest infestations, mold, or fire damage break hazardous property Texas laws and real estate compliance.
-Also, houses with plumbing, electrical, or foundational problems may be unfit dwellings under Texas regulations.
+Severe pest infestations, mold, and fire damage are all problems that violate hazardous property laws in Texas and violate real estate compliance.
+In addition, homes that have plumbing, electrical, or foundational problems are also considered unfit dwellings under Texas law.

 How Does Safety Affect Condemnation Decisions?